great-expectations/great_expectations/docs/reference/data_context.md

 A Data Context represents a Great Expectations project.
 It organizes storage and access for Expectation Suites, Datasources, notification settings, and data fixtures.

 The Data Context is configured via a yml file or directly in code.
-The configuration and managed expectation suites should be stored in version control.
+The configuration and managed Expectation Suites should be stored in version control.

 Data Contexts manage connections to your data and compute resources, and support integration with execution frameworks (